 On display in a moment of radical change, Vaughn’s examination of discarded and mass-produced materials reminds us to contemplate the objects and spaces we come into contact with daily.
 Presented within this exhibition are the material legacies of these histories, not only as they existed in the past, but also as they persist today.

-Jessica Vaughn: Our Primary Focus Is to be Successful is organized by Meg Onli, Andrea B. Laprote Associate Curator.
-The exhibition is accompanied by a fully illustrated publication that will be released in 2021.
+Our Primary Focus Is To Be Successful is organized by Meg Onli, Andrea B. Laporte Associate Curator.
+The exhibition is accompanied by a fully illustrated publication to be released in summer 2021.

 Support for Jessica Vaughn: Our Primary Focus Is To Be Successful has been provided by the Inchworm Fund.
 The Inchworm Fund is an endowment created to respond to ICA’s spirit of exploration, supporting artists and curators in their quest to uncover the unknown through multiyear research, exhibition, publication, and conversation.
 In naming the fund, visionary Philadelphia patron Daniel W. Dietrich, II wished to attract fellow contributors, encouraging ICA to reach and expand toward new possibilities.

 This project is supported in part by the Graham Foundation for Advanced Studies in the Fine Arts, Martos Gallery, and the Robert Rauschenberg Foundation.
 Additional support has been provided by Danielle Mandelbaum Anderman, Dorothy & Martin Bandier, Julie & Lawrence Bernstein, Cheri & Steven Friedman, Kirk Kirkpatrick, Josephine Magliocco, Patricia & Howard Silverstein, and Meredith & Bryan Verona.